alexfrost0189/fund-performance-code-sample/README.md

 # fund-performance-code-sample
-This repository contains a small code sample showcasing my coding style, best practices, and approach to writing clean, maintainable code.
-The snippet is extracted from a larger project to demonstrate key concepts such as readability, modularity, and adherence to modern development standards.
+This repository contains a React component demonstrating my approach to building reusable and responsive chart visualizations.
+The sample highlights my coding style, use of modern React features, and attention to clean, maintainable code.
+It showcases techniques such as state management, modular structure, and integration with charting libraries.